 Attributes such as the clock enables and clocks themselves are propagated signal-by-signal rather than bit-of-signal.
 So what's going on here is the clock enable attribute also gets associated with the reset.
 This is certainly a bug, but fairly fundamental so unfortunately is unlikely to be resolved any time soon, sorry.

-#3 Updated by Todd Strader almost 3 years ago
+#3 Updated by Todd Strader about 3 years ago

 This looks very similar to a problem we had with vectors of clocks: